 Giving back to communities is part of our company’s commitment to involvement and philanthropy.
 From technical to professional associations, and from educational competitions to community events, we encourage and support all our team members to become actively involved members of organizations.
 Through our volunteer efforts, we grow professionally and personally.
 We realize that relationships extend beyond a project or a client, and giving back builds stronger bonds within our teams and helps communities at the same time.

-We have fun inside the walls at Farris, too.
-Our Farris Activity and Culture Enhancement (FACE) provides, well, a lot of fun activities where we get to play together and be a little crazy.
-Our annual events include a Halloween Costume Party, Summer Picnic, Husker Tailgate party, Christmas party, several potluck lunches, bowling, and happy hours.
+A Halloween costume party is part of the fun inside the walls at Farris.
+Our Farris Activity and Culture Enhancement (FACE) group organizes activities where we get to interact and be a little crazy, including a Summer Picnic, Husker Tailgate party, Christmas party, potluck lunches, bowling, and happy hours.

 As a company focused on individual as well as company success, we value mentoring relationships with educational and industry organizations.
 Here are some interesting ways Farris gives back to the industry:

 Shaping Future Engineers